top of page

 • Goats should not ingest any part of a hydrangea plant as it contains cyanide and can be fatal.

-100+ Toxic and Poisonous Plants for Goats
+100+ Toxic and Poisonous Plants to Goats

 Here are over 100 of the most common plants that are toxic to goats, that can be found in a variety of climates.
 For a comprehensive list we recommend a list put together by Cornell.